marcellbarsony/notes/programming/c/09-Structs/00-Structs.md

 # Structs

-In C, `struct` is a user-definable, composit data type that groups together variables under a single name, allowing different data types to be organized in a single unit.
+In C, `struct` is a user-definable, composite data type that groups together variables under a single name, allowing different data types to be organized in a single unit.